 Line 22.
 Enter the total amount of credits claimed from Schedule IN-OCC, and enclose Schedule IN-OCC with the return.
 Otherwise, these credits will be denied.
 If filing this schedule with Form IT-20S, only reflect the credit amounts from Schedule IN K-1s on behalf of the entity's shareholders who are included on the composite return.
 Do not include credits from Schedule IN K-1s that belong to shareholders who are not included on the composite return.
-Enter the combined pro rata credits on one line of the IN-OCC; do not enter a line for each composite return cannot exceed the entity's total tax due.
+Enter the combined pro rata credits on one line of the IN-OCC; do not enter a line for each composite member.
+The total amount of credit for the members on the composite return cannot exceed the entity's total tax due.
 In addition, sales and use tax cannot be offset by these nonrefundable credits if included in the total tax due.
 If an income tax return is being filed by a shareholder included on the Schedule Composite, the member should use the 4-digit code provided on Schedule IN K-1 not the 3-digit code utilized on the S Corporation income tax return.

 Line 23.
-Subtract lines 16 through 21 from line 15.
-If a balance due remains, proceed to lines 23 through 25.
+Subtract lines 17 through 22 from line 16.
+If a balance due remains, proceed to lines 24 through 26.

 Line 24.
 Enter the total interest due.

-Caution: Two separate calculations of interest and penalty may be required:
+Caution.
+Two separate calculations of interest and penalty may be required:

-- Interest is computed on the net amount of composite tax, on line 22, paid after the 15th day of the 4th month following the end of the corporation's taxable year.
-Interest is calculated from the day following the due date for payment of the composite tax to the actual date the balance is paid with Form IT-20S. - Interest on the use tax and Schedule B tax is calculated on the remaining amount of tax on line 22 that is paid after the original due date of Form IT-20S.
+- Interest is computed on the net amount of composite tax, on line 23, paid after the 15th day of the 4th month following the end of the corporation's taxable year.
+Interest is calculated from the day following the due date for payment of the composite tax to the actual date the balance is paid with Form IT-20S. - Interest on the use tax and Schedule B tax is calculated on the remaining amount of tax on line 23 that is paid after the original due date of Form IT-20S.

-For the current rate, see Departmental Notice #3 available at www.in.gov/dor/files/reference/dn03.pdf.
+For the current rate, see Departmental Notice #3 available at www. in.gov/dor/files/reference/dn03.pdf.